 When you enter file name for a command (cat filename) there is a way of generating a list of files according to a specific pattern.
-Some characters or patterns have a special meaning to the shell, we can use them to generate this list, these characters/patterns are [much more on this later]
+Some characters or patterns have a special meaning to the shell, we can use them to generate this list.

-char/pattern Description Matches any string of characters including th null string but not a leading dot ?
-Matches any single character [abcf] Matches any one of the characters in the list [a-x] Matches any characters between a to x (inclusive) Matches any character other than a,b,c (matches any character not in the set ls test ls test?1
+char/pattern Description Matches any string of characters including the null string but not a leading dot ?
+Matches any single character [abcf] Matches any one of the characters in the list [a-x] Matches any characters between a to x (inclusive) Matches any character other than a,b,c (matches any character not in the set)

-So for example
+So, for example